TheAlgorithms/C-Plus-Plus/README.md

 ## Contributions

 As a community developed and maintained repository, we welcome new un-plagiarized quality contributions.
 Please read our [Contribution Guidelines](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/CONTRIBUTING.md).

+Please provide the star &#127775; to our repository.